Obarun/66/doc/execl-envfile.md

     socket_dir=dname
 ```

 A variable calling itself is **only** allowed if the `key` name can be found at the environment of the current process.
-If the key of the `key=value` cannot not be found it left the pair as it.
-For intance,
+If the key of the `key=value` cannot be found it leaves the pair as is.
+For instance,

 ```
     PATH=/usr/local/bin:${PATH}
 ```

-will only works if `PATH` is already define at the current environment.
+will only work if `PATH` is already defined in the current environment.
 If not the result will literally be `PATH=/usr/local/bin:${PATH}`.

 ### Limits